wsoula/notes/keep-austin-agile-2014/slides.md

         * Run JJB if changing jenkins folder
     * one to run JJB
         * pull request runs this too but the change
-        * After this build runs, run the main build to make sure config changes did not break build
+        * Afterwards, main build runs and verifies config changes

 ---